jfrog/live-logs/README.md

 6. Copy the binary into the ```~/.jfrog/plugins``` directory.

 ## Note:
 - Xray, Mission Control, Pipelines, and Distribution **only support admin access token authentication**, while, Artifactory supports all types of authentication.
+- The scope of the generated access token is limited to the corresponding product.
 - For every product, a new dedicated entry will need to be added.
 For example, if you want to stream logs from 3 products, a separate entry will need to be configured for each product in the JFrog CLI (so is 3 entries).

 ## CLI Configuration by Product